Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Introduction

 In this work, we consider a more general class of $k$NN graph Laplacians which includes the classical $k$NN affinity \eqref{eq:def-kNN-graph} and the self-tuned affinity \eqref{eq:def-self-tune-graph} as special cases.
 Technically, we let

 where $\phi: (0, \infty) \times (0, \infty) \to (0, \infty)$ is symmetric, i.e., $\phi( u,v) = \phi(v, u)$, $k_0$ is a non-negative function on $[0, \infty)$, and $\hrho$ is the so-called empirical bandwidth function rescaled from the $k$NN distance $\hat{R}$ (will be defined in \eqref{eq:def-hat-rho} below).
 The functions $\phi$ and $k_0$ will need to satisfy additional assumptions for our convergence results to hold.
-The general model \eqref{eq:def-W} recovers \eqref{eq:def-kNN-graph} and \eqref{eq:def-self-tune-graph} by choosing the suitable $\phi$ and $k_0$, and only $\hat R$ (instead of $\hat \rho$) is involved due to that $\phi$ is homogeneous in these cases, see the details in Section \ref{sec:prelim}.
+The general model \eqref{eq:def-W} recovers \eqref{eq:def-kNN-graph} and \eqref{eq:def-self-tune-graph} by choosing the suitable $\phi$ and $k_0$, and only $\hat R$ (instead of $\hat \rho$) is involved because $\phi$ is homogeneous in these cases, see the details in Section \ref{sec:prelim}.

-To prove the convergence of graph Laplacians, we follow the {\it manifold data} setting which has been intensively studied in the literature.
-The manifold data setting assumes that the high dimensional data samples $x_i$ are drawn i.i.d. from a density $p$ supported on an unknown $d$-dimensional manifold $\calM$ embedded in $\R^m$ (Assumption \ref{assump:M}).
+To prove the convergence of graph Laplacians, we follow the {\it manifold data} setting, which assumes that high dimensional data samples $x_i$ are drawn i.i.d. from a density $p$ supported on an (unknown) $d$-dimensional manifold $\calM$ embedded in $\R^m$ (Assumption \ref{assump:M}).
 Under additional technical conditions, one can show that a graph Laplacian matrix $L_N$ converges to a limiting manifold differential operator $\calL$.
-We will see that the graph Laplacians associated with $W$ converge to the limiting operator $\sL_p$, to be defined in \eqref{eq:def-sL}, which involves a factor ($1-2/d$) in front of the drift term.

-In many applications, it is of interest to recover the manifold Fokker-Plank operator $\Delta_p$, to be defined in \eqref{eq:def-Delta-p}, which is the generator of the diffusion process on the manifold with equilibrium distribution $p$.
-To achieve this, we introduce a normalized graph affinity $\widetilde{W}$ defined as

-We will show that with the normalization factor which also involves the $k$NN bandwidth, the graph Laplacians constructed using $\widetilde{W}$ converge to the manifold Fokker-Plank operator $\Delta_p$.

-We quantify the convergence speed in terms of the point-wise convergence rate, namely, the high-probability bound of $| L_N f(x) - \calL f(x)|$ under certain asymptotic regime (a joint limit of large $N$ and small bandwidth $\epsilon$), where $f$ is a test function on $\calM$.
-Our theoretical results on the $k$NN graph Laplacian convergence rates are summarized as follows, see also Table \ref{tab:theoretical-results}:
+We will see that the graph Laplacians associated with $W$ converge to the limiting operator $\sL_p$, to be defined in \eqref{eq:def-sL}.
+We quantify the convergence speed in terms of the {\it pointwise convergence} rate, namely, the high-probability bound of $| L_N f(x) - \calL f(x)|$ under certain asymptotic regime (a joint limit of large $N$ and small bandwidth $\epsilon$), where $f$ is a test function on $\calM$.
+Our theoretical results on the $k$NN graph Laplacian convergence rates are summarized as follows: